mnewswanger/www-mikenewswanger-com/content/posts/2018/home-lab-v3-hardware.md

 Currently, the 8700Ks are running at factory clocks, but I wanted to get them over the 8600K for the additional clock speed and hyperthreading and the 8700 for the additional clock speeds and sustained boost speeds.
 While the max draw on the 8700K is higher than the other two current Coffee Lake hex-core offerings form Intel, the power draw at idle is comparable to the others.
 AMD currently doesn't have anything that performs at the levels of the 8700K (particularly single-thread performance) at similar power consumption.

 While the Crucial memory isn't the fastest on the market, it's very reliable--which to me is far more important.
+For my lab environment, I don't need ECC in the memory, so I can use a consumer targeted processor with non-ECC memory.

-The servers have a decent amount of available storage to start, and the 750D case provides tons of room for additional storage - 4x 2.5" trays and 6x 3.5" trays in addition to the two M.2 ports available on the motherboard.
-I'll be spanning the storage across multiple nodes via software to eliminate the single point of failure I had with the FreeNAS server I was running in the previous lab configuration.
+The server configurations have a decent amount of available storage to start, and the 750D case provides tons of room for additional storage - 4x 2.5" trays and 6x 3.5" trays in addition to the two M.2 ports available on the motherboard.
+I'll be spanning the available storage across multiple nodes via software to eliminate the single point of failure I had with the FreeNAS server I was running in the previous lab configuration.

 #### Networking ####

-##### Ubiquiti Unified Security Gateway & Unifi 24 Port Switch #####
+##### Ubiquiti Unifi Security Gateway & Unifi 24 Port Switch #####

-Both the USG and Switch fall under the Ubiquit umbrella and are managed using the Unifi Controller software, so it can share networks and objects easily between the entire network stack, and they're low power and quiet.
+Both the USG and Switch fall under the Ubiquiti umbrella and are managed using the Unifi Controller software, so it can share networks and objects easily between the entire network stack, and they're low power and quiet.
+Backing up configurations is easy, and replacing failed hardware is simple.

 The USG replaced the previous pfSense failover pair I had running in VMware.
 While this worked very well, it had two major issues.
 First, it meant that my entire network was dependent on my lab environment for availability.
 Second, configuring and updating the failover node was difficult as my ISP only gives me one IP address and therefore only one node can be connected to the internet at any point in time (later pfSense releases removed offline updating).
+Using the USG makes management and maintenance much simpler.

 ## Results ##